Joint UN, Ethiopia rights team: all sides committed abuses in Tigray | Law-Order

 It was released the day after Ethiopia declared a state of emergency.
 Tigrayan forces said on Monday they might march on the capital to topple Prime Minister Abiy Ahmed's government.
 The investigation was carried out by the U.N.'s Office of the High Commissioner for Human Rights and the state-appointed Ethiopian Human Rights Commission.

 It covers from November to June during the year-long conflict fought by Tigrayan forces against the Ethiopian military and its allies - forces from the Amhara region and soldiers from the neighboring country of Eritrea.
-"We have reasonable grounds to believe that during this period, all parties to the Tigray conflict have committed violations of international human rights, humanitarian and refugee law.
+"All parties to the Tigray conflict have committed violations of international human rights, humanitarian and refugee law.
 Some of these may amount to war crimes and crimes against humanity," said Michelle Bachelet, United Nations High Commissioner for Human Rights.

-It did not determine the proportion of offenses by each side, saying investigators could not make an exhaustive list.
-Bachelet said most violations in the period covered by the report were committed by Ethiopian and Eritrean forces, but since they had seen an increase in reports by Tigrayan forces as well as continuing abuses by the Ethiopians, and Eritreans.
+Bachelet said most violations in the period covered by the report were committed by Ethiopian and Eritrean forces, but since then, they had seen an increase in reports by Tigrayan forces as well as continuing abuses by the Ethiopians and Eritreans.
+Eritrean forces - either individually or collectively - had "huge responsibility" for many violations, she said.

-"Eritrean forces were the main (party) responsible for violations of human rights," she said.
-It was not clear whether the report's findings could form the basis for legal action.
-Ethiopia and Eritrea are not members of the International Criminal Court, so it has no jurisdiction.

 The war began a year ago after regional forces and Tigrayan soldiers in the national army seized control of military bases across Tigray.
 They said the central government was about to move against Tigray after the region held its own elections despite a government directive delaying them.
 The conflict has left about 400,000 people in Tigray facing famine, killing thousands of civilians and forcing more than 2.5 million people in northern Ethiopia to flee their homes.